cschlay/COMP.CS.400-Project/01_lexer/README.md

 Those are also defined as tokens but according to PLY documentation, they should be defined as dictionary because it improves efficiency.

-The documentation has recommends using the structure of
+The documentation recommends using the structure of

 ```
 reserved: Dict[str, str] = {